 The Company is exposed to price risk with respect to commodity prices.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices, as they relate to gold and the stock market to determine the appropriate course of action to be taken by the Company.
+The Company closely monitors commodity prices, as they relate to copper and gold and the stock market to determine the appropriate course of action to be taken by the Company.

 Commodity price risk could adversely affect the Company.
-In particular, the Company's future profitability and viability of development depends upon the world market price of gold.
-There is no assurance that, even if commercial quantities of gold deposits are produced in the future, a profitable market will exist for them.
-As of June 30, 2021, the Company was not a gold producer.
+In particular, the Company's future profitability and viability of development depends upon the world market price of copper and gold.
+There is no assurance that, even if commercial quantities of copper or gold are produced in the future, a profitable market will exist for them.
+As of December 31, 2021, the Company was not a copper or gold producer.
 Even so, commodity price risk may affect the completion of future equity transactions such as equity offerings and the exercise of stock options and warrants.
 This may also affect the Company's liquidity and its ability to meet its ongoing obligations.